"Writer extraordinaire Kyler James"

 has written another compelling novel.
 I just loved it."

 - Xavier Villanova, playwright/director/actor

-My next novel is forthcoming from Rebel Satori Press, about the relationship between a genius of a painter and a wealthy autograph dealer.
+My new novel is out now at Rebel Satori Press!
+About the relationship between a genius of a painter and a wealthy autograph dealer.

 "He has a unique voice.
 I've never read anything even close to this character.
 Bravo!"

 "I enjoyed the story a lot.
 It's very sharp, and that sharpness has a lot going on in it, and yet it's all very clear, and the poetry inside isn't weeded out by the sharpness.
 Kudos, man."

 - Dennis Cooper, author of THE SLUTS and I WISHED

 "Well done.
 Crisp dialogue.
 The story has a rhythm, a lilt, that carries it along.
 Its a fizzy blend of danger and hope, just like life in New York."

 - Ivan Webster, author of THE CARES OF THE DAY